memm74/IBM_Model-M_Remap_M122_German/README.md

 # IBM_Model-M_Remap_M122_German

 Remap file for a IBM Model M (122 keys), German layout.

-Extras on the left keys
+Useful extras on the left keys: Copy, Paste, Word left, Word right, etc.

+For installation help search for Soarer's converter in the search engine of your choice.